rice & beans theatre was founded in 2010 by Pedro Chamale and Derek Chan.

 Derek Chan is a theatre maker and translator.
 Born and raised in colonial Hong Kong, Derek witnessed the handover of his old home from one owner to another.
-In his teenage years, Derek lived in Norway for two years before relocating to Vancouver to study theatre.
+As a teenager, Derek lived in Norway for two years before relocating to Vancouver to study theatre.

-After receiving his BFA from Simon Fraser University, he founded rice & beans theatre with Pedro Chamale, and has been creating and producing for the company as co-artistic director since.
+After receiving his BFA in theatre performance from Simon Fraser University, he founded rice & beans theatre with Pedro Chamale.
+They have been creating and producing for the company as co-artistic directors since.

-In 2015, Derek won the Vancouver Fringe New Play Prize.
+Derek was the winner of the 2015 Vancouver Fringe New Play Prize.
 He was the Artistic Director Apprentice at Playwrights Theatre Centre during their 2015/16 season.
-Derek has recently received a Glassco Translation Residency in Tadoussac, Quebec hosted by Playwrights’ Workshop Montreal.
-He is also currently the Associate Artistic Producer of Vancouver Asian Canadian Theatre.
+Derek was part of the 2016 cohort at the Glassco Translation Residency in Tadoussac, Quebec hosted by Playwrights' Workshop Montréal.
+He is also the Associate Artistic Producer of Vancouver Asian Canadian Theatre.

 board of directors